-The RCM2200 is an advanced module that incorporates the powerful Rabbit 2000® microprocessor, flash memory, SRAM, digital I/O ports, and a 10/100-compatible Ethernet port with a 10Base-T interface, all on a PCB just half the size of a business card.
+The RCM2100 series is an advanced line of modules that incorporates the powerful Rabbit 2000[®] microprocessor, flash memory, static RAM and an RJ-45 Ethernet port, all on a PCB the size of a business card.

-Throughout this manual, the term RCM2200 refers to the complete series of RCM2200 RabbitCore modules unless other production models are referred to specifically.
+Throughout this manual, the term RCM2100 refers to the complete series of RCM2100 RabbitCore modules unless other production models are referred to specifically.